 Active in Boy Scouts of America, Troop 298, 2000-2015

-Lead counsel in various opportunity zone transactions pursuant to 26 U.S.C.
-Subchapter Z, including significant office development in south Florida, mixed-use retail and multi-family adaptive re-use project in Greenville, SC and office and multi-family adaptive re-use project on west Atlanta’s “Beltline”.
+Lead counsel to developer in various opportunity zone transactions in 2018-2019 pursuant to 26 U.S.C.
+Subchapter Z, including significant office development in south Florida, mixed-use retail and multi-family adaptive re-use project in Greenville, SC and office and multi-family adaptive re-use project on west Atlanta’s “Beltline.”
 Cumulative transaction value in excess of $150 million.

 Lead counsel to seller in sale of 24 industrial properties located variously in Georgia, Florida and South Carolina in 2016.